-In managing their relationships with intermediaries, insurers are expected to:
+In managing their relationships with Intermediaries, Insurers are expected to:

-- have effective systems and controls in place and communicate clear strategies for selecting, appointing and managing arrangements as part of their overall distribution plan; - conduct due diligence in the selection of intermediaries to ensure that they are authorized and have the appropriate knowledge and ability to conduct insurance business and, for distribution firms, have appropriate governance policies and procedures with respect to fair treatment of customers; - have written agreements in place to clearly define the conditions, scope and limits of contracted services, clarify roles and promote the fair treatment of customers.
-Such agreements would include, where relevant, respective responsibilities on matters such as: - product development; - product promotion; - the provision of pre-contractual and point of sale information to customers; - post-sale policy servicing; - o claims notification and handling; - complaints notification and handling; - o management information and other documentation required by the insurer; - remedial measures: and - o any other matters related to the relationship with customers. - manage contracts, once in place, to ensure that intermediaries continue to be authorized and remain suitable to do business with them and are in compliance with their contract conditions; - be satisfied that the involved intermediaries are providing information to customers in such a manner that will assist them in making an informed decision; and - analyze complaints concerning intermediaries in respect of products distributed by intermediaries on their behalf, to enable them to assess the complete customer experience and identify any issues to be addressed.
+- have effective systems and controls in place and communicate clear strategies for selecting, appointing and managing arrangements with Intermediaries as part of their overall distribution plan; - conduct due diligence in the selection of Intermediaries to ensure that they are authorized and have the appropriate knowledge and ability to conduct insurance business and, for Distribution Firms, have appropriate governance policies and procedures with respect to fair treatment of Customers; - have written agreements in place to clearly define the conditions, scope and limits of contracted services, clarify roles and promote the fair treatment of Customers.
+Such agreements would include, where relevant, respective responsibilities on matters such as: - product development; - o product promotion; - o the provision of pre-contractual and point of sale information to Customers; - post-sale policy servicing; - o claims notification and handling; - complaints notification and handling; - o management information and other documentation required by the Insurer; - o remedial measures; and - o any other matters related to the relationship with Customers. - manage contracts, once in place, to ensure that Intermediaries continue to be authorized and remain suitable to do business with them and are in compliance with their contract conditions; - be satisfied that the involved Intermediaries are providing information to Customers in such a manner that will assist them in making an informed decision; and - analyze complaints concerning Intermediaries in respect of products distributed by Intermediaries on their behalf, to enable them to assess the complete Customer experience and identify any issues to be addressed.